kubernetes-sigs/kwok/site/content/en/docs/user/metrics-configuration.md

 {{< hint "info" >}}
 Starting from metrics-server 0.7.0, it is allowed to specify the path to scrape metrics for a node.
-Specifically, metric-server will check if a node has annotation `metrics.k8s.io/resource-metrics-path` and use it as the target metric scrape path.
-Combing with the Metric CR, the feature makes it possible to integrate `kwok` and metrics-server easily.
+Specifically, metrics-server will check if a node has annotation `metrics.k8s.io/resource-metrics-path` and use it as the target metric scrape path.
+Combined with the Metric CR, the feature makes it possible to integrate `kwok` and metrics-server.
 For a fake node, by adding that annotation and setting its value to the `path` specified in a Metric resource, metrics-server will collect data from the endpoints exposed by `kwok` instead of scrapping from kubelet.
 {{< /hint >}}